Why should I do research in the summer?

 This is a great opportunity to help you find if research is for you (or not for you!).
 Working with your professors and classmates in the summer is also a good way to network and make contacts.
 Summer research can also be used towards your Professional Experience Requirement for your degree.

 Look up professors and researchers and the projects they are working on.
 Review a department’s website to learn about research they are conducting.
 You can search beyond U of T and look for research opportunities outside of Toronto or Canada.

 Select ones that you are interested in and contact them.
-Various departments may post up summer research opportunities on their website.
+Various departments may post up summer research opportunities on their website, or through the Career Learning Network (log in and click on “Research Catalogue” in the menu on the left).
 Read up on the projects and the work done by the professor to see if you are interested in gaining experience in that field.
 Also consider if volunteering is an option.